(The following is an excerpt from my book Independent Contractor, Sole Proprietor, and LLC Taxes Explained in 100 Pages

 Much of the IRS literature comparing these three options is rather complicated.
 Fortunately, most of that literature is irrelevant if you have no employees.
 If you have no employees, the primary difference between the plan options is the contribution limit for each.
 (Note: These limits are not cumulative, so there’s usually no benefit to opening more than one retirement plan for your business.)

 If you do have employees and you want to set up a retirement plan for your business, I strongly recommended that you consult with a tax professional, not only because there are additional factors in the decision of which plan to open, but because there are ongoing reporting requirements as well.

 I should also note here that there are several other types of retirement plans aside from the three listed above.
 But for self-employed taxpayers without employees, it’s unlikely that any of the other plan types will be a better choice.

 Retirement Plans in General

 The basic idea behind each of your options is very similar to the idea behind a traditional IRA.
 That is, contributions made to the plan reduce your taxable income, and your investments are allowed to grow tax-deferred until you start making withdrawals from the plan.
-Unfortunately, contributions do not reduce your net earnings from self-employment.
-(In other words, they only save you money on income tax, not self-employment tax.)
+Unfortunately, contributions are above the line deductions rather than Schedule C deductions, meaning they save you money on income tax but not self-employment tax.

 SEP IRAs work in almost the exact same way as a traditional IRA.
 That is, you are allowed an above the line deduction for any contributions you make, and distributions from the account are taxable as income.
 The only really important difference is the contribution limit.
 For 2015, if you have a SEP, you are allowed to contribute the lesser of: